The distribution of localization centers in some discrete random systems: Appendix 2

 \end{theorem} For its proof, we take $l_L = O(L^{\beta})$ for some $0 < \beta < 1$ and consider

-which is taken under the periodic boundary condition.
+as is done in \cite{Killip-Nakano}, with the periodic boundary condition.
 Let $\tilde{\eta}_{L, p}$ be the random measure defined by

-where $\{ E_j \}_j, \{ \psi_j \}_j$ are eigenvalues and corresponding eigenfunctions of $H_{L, p}$.
 We then have \begin{proposition} Suppose Assumption A with $p > 8d - 2$.
-Then for $f \in C_c({\bf R}^{d+1})$, \end{proposition} The proof of Proposition \ref{infinite divisibility2} is done along the following two steps. \\ {\it Step 1} : We show (\ref{KN}) for $f(E,x) = 1_B(x) f_{\zeta}(E)$ for a box $B \subset {\bf Z}^d$ and $\zeta \in {\bf C}_+$. $f_{\zeta}$ is defined in Section 3.
-The proof goes through as \cite{Killip-Nakano} except that we use the estimate given by the multiscale analysis instead of the fractional moment boundF
+Then for $f \in C_c({\bf R}^{d+1})$, \end{proposition} {\it Sketch of proof of Proposition \ref{infinite divisibility2}}\\ {\it Step 1} : We first show (\ref{KN}) for $f(E,x) = 1_B(x) f_{\zeta}(E)$ for a box $B \subset {\bf Z}^d$ and $\zeta \in {\bf C}_+$. $f_{\zeta}$ is defined in Section 3.
+In order to do that, we use the resolvent equation, decompose the expectation into good and bad events, and use the following estimate given by the multiscale analysis :